There comes a time when every citizen needs to look up to their government and question what is going on in the world.

 In a new development of the recent political climate in the USA, European parliament has voted to end the visa-free travel access for American citizens within the EU.

 On the other hand, countries around the world must select each and every EU member for visa-free travel.
-According to the Reciprocity agreement, as you would imagine, requires that all countries reciprocate this privilege.
+According to the Reciprocity agreement, as you would imagine, it requires that all countries reciprocate this privilege.

-It was discovered that the American government were not “playing ball” three years ago.
+It was discovered that the American government was not “playing ball” three years ago.
 They have been warned to change their policies to allow for visa-free travel.
-The two year deadline has since passed and legislation has begun to restrict American travel within the Union.
+The two-year deadline has since passed and legislation has begun to restrict American travel within the Union.

-The European Parliament has voted to end the visa-free travel for American citizens within the EU and are currently waiting for the European Commission to implement the changes.
+The European Parliament has voted to end the visa-free travel for American citizens within the EU and is currently waiting for the European Commission to implement the changes.
 It is unclear how current visitors will be affected by the change, but sources say the Commission will allow for a 2 month grace period.

 Canada, Australia, Brunei and Japan were also identified as having visa-restrictions on the same 5 EU member countries, but are either lifting or have lifted their visa restrictions.
-Canada has promised to have their restrictions lifted before Dec 1, 2017.
+Canada has promised to have its restrictions lifted before Dec 1, 2017.

 Opposition to visa-free travel restrictions

 There are many that are opposed to this turn of events.
 Terrorism in Europe has already damaged the tourism industry and such a move could further exacerbate the situation.
-By the simple act of adding a few weeks delay and a fee of $15 to obtain the visa has led opposition to believe many Americans will forgo their European plans altogether.
+By the simple act of adding a few weeks’ delay and a fee of $15 to obtain the visa has led the opposition to believe many Americans will forgo their European plans altogether.